foxcpp/maddy/CONFIG_REFERENCE.md

   Generate a self-signed certificate on startup.
 Useful only for testing.

 * `auth <instance_name>`
-  Use the specified authentication provider module instead of default-auth or default. `instance_name` is the name of the corresponding configuration block.
+  Use the specified authentication provider module. `instance_name` is the name of the corresponding configuration block. **Required.**

 * `storage <instance_name>`
-  Use the specified storage backend module instead of default-storage or default. `instance_name` is the name of the corresponding configuration block.
+  Use the specified storage backend module. `instance_name` is the name of the corresponding configuration block. **Required.**

 * `insecure_auth`
   Allow plaintext authentication over unprotected (unencrypted) connections.